smakela13/Text-Based-Adventure-Game/README.md

    Other ideas:
    - Make the enemy health greater than 25 as a base state
+      - Allow corpses to be found and possible loot if the random roll is a 0.
+      - This can happen by doing two random rolls.
    - Have different player classes
    - Allow player to level up
    - Allow player to choose a weapon